+Looking for a romantic weekend getaways in Michigan?
 Most Americans and foreigners alike don’t think of Michigan when they are planning a vacation.
 Images of abandoned houses and factories in Detroit, water crises, and country farms come to mind.
 However, the mitten state has much more to offer than that.

 I was born in Michigan, so the state holds a special place in my heart.
 The beautiful winters, clear beaches, and cute historic small towns scattered throughout the state are what I think about Michigan.
-It makes for the perfect place to spend a romantic weekend getaway with your loved one.
+It makes for the perfect place to spend a romantic weekend getaway in Michigan with your loved one.
 Just recently, we were even able to take some time off and explore more of my own home state.

-10 Romantic Weekend Getaways in Michigan
+Romantic Weekend Getaways in Michigan Ideas

 ABC’s Good Morning America voted Sleeping Bears Dunes in Northern Michigan the “Most Beautiful Place in America.”
 It’s not an exaggeration.
 The Sleeping Bear Dunes National Lakeshore Park covers over 35 miles of pristine coastline.

 Sleeping Bears Dunes are beautiful in both the summer and the winter, but for swimming and camping around Lake Michigan, the months of June, July, and August are perfect.
 The Dunes are named after the great Ojibwe legend which you can read fully about here.

 This cute little town is in Benzie County and is situated right along Lake Michigan.
 White sand dunes, crystal clear water, and awe-inspiring sunsets surround the quaint Victorian homes and cute coffee shops in this small little town.